Shawn Lane: Health and death

 Lane had psoriasis throughout his life.
 After age twelve, he also suffered from psoriatic arthritis, which caused stiffness in his joints and after 2000 was affecting his ability to play guitar (Lane stated that with proper rest he could still play live gigs, etc.).
 Lane had treated his psoriasis with hydrocortisone for many years, which caused his weight to increase, further loading his joints.
 The required usage of cortisone over time resulted in him having Cushing's syndrome.
 Consequently, he backed off taking cortisone, but then the psoriasis would flare up, and he would need prescription pain killers to deal with the unremitting pain.
 The symptoms of his condition and the side effects of the medications created a vicious circle.
 Complicating matters, for many years Lane did not have medical insurance coverage.
-In 2003 he started having difficulty breathing and was told that he would have to remain on medical oxygen for the rest of his life.
+In 2003, he started having difficulty breathing and was told that he would have to remain on medical oxygen for the rest of his life.

-Lane died in a hospital in Memphis on September 26, 2003 of lung-related illnesses.
-His body was buried at the Memorial Park Cemetery in Memphis.
+Lane died in a hospital in Memphis on September 26, 2003, of lung-related illnesses.

 Legacy

-Although not a familiar name outside musician's circles, guitar virtuosos such as Rusty Cooley, Michael Romeo, Alex Masi, Guthrie Govan, Buckethead, Paul Gilbert – who called Lane "the most terrifying guy of all time" during a guitar clinic when asked about his thoughts on Lane's guitar playing skills – and many others regard Lane's work highly.
+Although not a familiar name outside musicians' circles, guitar virtuosos such as Rusty Cooley, Michael Romeo, Alex Masi, Buckethead, Paul Gilbert – who called Lane "the most terrifying guy of all time" during a guitar clinic when asked about his thoughts on Lane's guitar playing skills – and many others regard Lane's work highly.
 In 2008, Guitar World magazine wrote, "Few, if any, guitarists can play faster than Lane could, and his arpeggio sweeps and precision-picked lines blasted more rapid-fire notes than the average human mind could comprehend."